Peterborough United Women have another home tie to look forward to in the FA Cup

-Home FA Cup tie against higher level opposition for Peterborough United Women
+Home FA Cup tie against higher level opposition for Peterborough United Women, new date set for postponed third round game

 Peterborough United Women have been handed a home tie against either Crystal Palace or Watford in the fourth round of the FA Cup.

 Posh will first need to overcome Championship side Durham in a third round tie which was postponed on Sunday because of a frozen pitch.
-No new date for that game has yet been announed.
+That match wil now be replayed on Sunday, January 8 (1pm) at Bourne Town’s Abbey Lawn ground.

+Team sponsor ‘The Urban Penguin’ have arranged free admission for the match.

 Palace are also a Championship side, while Watford play in the Southern Premier Division of the National League.